Culzean Castle Home Farm Kitchen

 sustainable furniture solutions

 The existing café tables were refurbished by reusing their original legs, reducing waste and preserving existing materials.
 New tabletops were sourced from Vepa using their innovative CircuBoard.
-These are produced with a unique binding agent that allows the top surface to be removed and replaced at the end of its life.
-The binding agent on the core can then be reheated before applying a new top layer.
+These are designed to allow the top surface to be removed and replaced at the end of its life.
 This approach guarantees the reuse of valuable raw materials and significantly lowers the carbon footprint across the product lifecycle.

-To enhance comfort and atmosphere, quilted banquette seating was installed along the back walls in both café sections.
-Supplied by Sixteen3, the banquette benches were upholstered in Camira’s Mainline Flax—a sustainable, compostable fabric made from a blend of wool and plant fibres.
+To enhance comfort and atmosphere, Edit’s acoustic panels made from recycled bottles were suspended to aid acoustic absorption, provide zoning, and help flow.
+Quilted banquette seating was installed along the back walls in both café sections.
+Supplied by Sixteen3, the banquettes were upholstered in Camira’s Mainline Flax – a sustainable, compostable fabric made from a blend of wool and plant fibres.
 This choice not only supports sustainability goals but also adds warmth and texture to the space.

 For the loose seating, an eclectic approach was adopted to create visual interest with a layered aesthetic.
 Vepa’s Hemp Coffee 400 chairs were used in their natural finish, showcasing their innovative construction from hemp fibres and upcycled coffee sacks.
 These were complemented by additional chairs using the same frame, upholstered in a selection of faux leathers from Agua’s Taurus and Entwine collections.
 This allowed for a balanced aesthetic of raw and refined materials, supporting both comfort and durability.

-To extend the refresh outdoors, traditional picnic bench seating was repurposed and moved to other areas of the estate to increase overall capacity.
+To refresh the outdoor café area, traditional picnic bench seating was repurposed and moved to other areas of the estate to increase overall capacity.
 In the courtyard, Saxen Interiors introduced new tables and chairs from Pedrali, chosen for their durability and elegant design.

-A colour palette of sage and soft greens was selected to harmonise with the natural surroundings and historic architecture, offering a relaxed and comfortable environment for visitors to enjoy the courtyard views.
+A soft palette of sage and stone was selected to harmonise with the natural surroundings and historic architecture, offering a relaxed and comfortable environment for visitors to enjoy the courtyard views.

 project summary

-Saxen successfully delivered a thoughtful and sustainable refurbishment of the Home Farm Kitchen Café at Culzean Castle.
-The design integrates modern comfort with the site’s historic character, using responsibly sourced and reused materials throughout.
+Saxen successfully delivered a thoughtful, sustainable refurbishment of Culzean Castle Home Farm Kitchen.
+The design comfortably blends modern comfort with the site’s historic character, using responsibly sourced, repurposed, and renewable materials throughout.